bjornarg/jQTD/README.rst

 jQTD
 ====

-A jQuery TD plugin that uses the HTML5 <canvas>-tag.
+jQTD is a absolutely useless plugin for jQuery that allows you to create a fairly customizable TD game.
+The plugin makes use of the HTML5 <canvas>
+element, so it obviously only works with browsers that support the <canvas> element.